hardiksondagar/picpick/DOCUMENTATION.md

 ```

 **Q: How do I backup my selections?**
 A: Copy `photos.db` file.
-It contains all ratings and selections.
+It contains all your selections (starred/rejected photos).

 ---